All Episodes

 Well, it had to be disillusioning.

-Uh I'm sure he arrived with the full expectation, if not of adulation, then certainly acceptance, and instead runs into this recognition of his achievement.
+I'm sure he arrived with the full expectation, if not of adulation, then certainly acceptance.

-Of course, and a certain ideological kinship because he hates the private sector as much as the average Occupy Atlanta attendee.
+And a certain ideological kinship because he hates the private sector as much as the average Occupy Atlanta attendee.

 I'll tell you what scared me about it.

-It felt like a twisted, distorted 1984-esque version of one of those old style call and response church services.
+It felt like a twisted, distorted, 1984-esque version of one of those old-style call-and-response church services.

-Well I'm I'm a fan of those in some context, but I know what you mean.
+Well, I'm a fan of those in some context, but I know what you mean.

-Very animal farm F. Yeah, indeed, indeed.
+Yeah, indeed, indeed.

-Well, listen, well, Ray, it is a pleasure.
+Well, Ray, it is a pleasure.

 I will be back on my side of the Atlantic in November.

-Well, be sure to call the show then, and uh Rush will thank you, and so will I if I'm guest hosting.
+Well, be sure to call the show then, and Rush will thank you, and so will I if I'm guest hosting.

-Appreciate it, and best to you and uh a happy dinner hour over there in the in the United Kingdom.
+And a happy dinner hour over there in the United Kingdom.

-Carl, Mark Davis in for Rush.
+Carl, Mark Davis, in for Rush.

 How are you?